-The current version of OpenMM Zephyr includes the Amber96 force field.
-This is a classical force field, meaning it treats each atom as a single particle and models their behavior using Newton's equation of motion (F=ma, where F=force, m=mass, a=acceleration).
+The current version of OpenMM Zephyr includes the Amber96, Amber99sb, and Amber03 force fields.
+These are classical force fields, meaning they treat each atom as a single particle and models their behavior using Newton's equation of motion (F=ma, where F=force, m=mass, a=acceleration).
 The forces are specified via potential energy functions that define the interactions between atoms (i.e., bonds, Van der Waals, electrostatic, etc.).
 These potential energy functions are empirically derived and are what distinguish one force field from another.
 You can read more about the Amber force fields in (Ponder & Case, 2003) and (Case, et al, 2005).